Stability-AI/stable-audio-tools/docs/pretransforms.md

 # Pretransforms
 Many models require some fixed transform to be applied to the input audio before the audio is passed in to the trainable layers of the model, as well as a corresponding inverse transform to be applied to the outputs of the model.
 We refer to these as "pretransforms".

-At the moment, `harmonai-tools` supports two pretransforms, frozen autoencoders for latent diffusion models and wavelet decompositions.
+At the moment, `stable-audio-tools` supports two pretransforms, frozen autoencoders for latent diffusion models and wavelet decompositions.

 Pretransforms have a similar interface to autoencoders with "encode" and "decode" functions defined for each pretransform.